oVirt/ovirt-site/source/feature/instance-types.html.md

 ### Summary

+Enhancing templates to allow:

+*   Separate Configuration from Disks

       * Support disk-less templates
-*   Support creating a template without having to use a VM
+      * create new template (not from vm)
+      * create vm from more than one template

-*   Run template in a stateless or stateful mode
+*   Run template

+      * Allow save template changes

+*   Template changes affect vms (use latest configuration)

 ### Owner